confluentinc/ksql/docs/developer-guide/api.rst

    :>json string commandId: A string that identifies the requested operation.
 You can use this ID to poll the result of the operation using the status endpoint.
    :>json string commandStatus.status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR.
    :>json string commandStatus.message: Detailed message regarding the status of the execution statement.
+   :>json long commandSequenceNumber: The sequence number of the requested operation in the command queue.

    **LIST STREAMS, SHOW STREAMS**